-of C or instructor consent.
+Prerequisite: Instructor consent for Department of Corrections students only.
 Reviews various theories of criminal causation and will provide a comparative study of global criminal justice systems.
 The focal point of this course is to provide the criminal justice student with a working knowledge of major correctional processes and the basic legal concepts that underlie the criminal justice field.
-This course will give the student some historical and judicial perspectives regarding corrections.
+This course will give the student some historical and judicial perspectives regarding

-CRJ1900 \ (3-0) 3 cr. hrs.
+CRJ1900 (3-0) 3 cr. hrs.
 Police Administration